 All About the Books

 Here at the Global Read Aloud, I know that it is all about the books.
 It is all about that read aloud that we share that make our classrooms go quiet, that makes the students beg for one more page, for the satisfaction and sadness that comes from finishing a read aloud.
 I take books very seriously and finding the books for the GRA is something I hold very dear.
+The GRA has since 2018 in particular been focused on highlighting voices who focus on #OwnVoices experiences as well as allow us to have broad global conversations.

 If you are an author and want to submit your own book, go here.